larsx2/algorithms/README.md

-# Common Data Structures and Algorithms in C
+# Data Structures and Algorithms in C